-Well simply put, you cannot fix a bricked motherboard.
-A motherboard that is bricked is literally as good as a brick.
+Well, simply put, you cannot fix a bricked motherboard.
+A motherboard that is bricked is as good as a brick.

-In all cases, you will basically need to remove the BIOS chip from the motherboard.
+In all cases, you must remove the BIOS chip from the motherboard.

 1. Removing and Replacing the BIOS

-One of the easiest ways to fix a bricked motherboard, if you are skillful enough, is to remove the BIOS chip and then replace it with a new one.
+If you are skillful enough, one of the easiest ways to fix a bricked motherboard is to remove and replace the BIOS chip with a new one.

-To do this, you will first need to identify where your BIOS chip is on the motherboard.
-You can refer to your motherboard’s manual for this or you can simply read the onboard labels.
+To do this, you must first identify where your BIOS chip is on the motherboard.
+You can refer to your motherboard’s manual for this, or you can read the onboard labels.

-Once you have located the BIOS chip on the motherboard, you have to then identify its specs.
+Once you have located the BIOS chip on the motherboard, you must identify its specs.

 This includes its package type.
 Package types are as follows: